The 10 Best Dry Bags

 video play icon

 This wiki has been updated 36 times since it was first published in July of 2015.
 If you enjoy sailing, hiking in rainstorms, or negotiating raging rapids, you will want to protect your expensive, delicate electronics and your change of clothes on any excursion.
 One of these dry bags should be able to ensure nothing important gets damaged by water, and we've included a wide variety of sizes to accommodate most needs, from a quick day hike through to a more lengthy adventure.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Sea to Summit Big River